 WHAT IS KNOWLEDGE?

 Knowledge encompasses technology!
 In everyday language, we distinguish between information and data, arranging each in meaningful patterns.
-Knowledge, which has historically been regarded as something that is believed, relates to something that is true and that is reliable.
+Historically, KNOWLEDGE is regarded as something that is believed.
+Knowledge relates to something that is true and reliable.

-There are three terms that we use to define and consolidate our understanding of knowledge before we begin:
+There are three terms that we use to define and consolidate our understanding of knowledge:

 Data - Facts or figures, fragments of information, but not knowledge itself.
 Data can be quantitative or qualitative.
 On its own, data is not of much use to us.
 However, when data is processed, interpreted, organized, structured, or presented to become meaningful or useful, it is called:

 At its core, INFORMATION is tangible.
 You can capture it, store it, reproduce it or distribute it.
 It is also static.
-Although it can be interpreted or used in various ways, information does not do anything or make anything happen.
+Although it can be interpreted or used in various ways, information does nothing or make anything happen.

 What is a Knowledge-Sharing Environment?

-Changing the game around knowledge sharing requires a professional service firm to rethink the very nature of knowledge:
+Changing the game around knowledge sharing requires a Professional Team to rethink the very nature of knowledge:

 TYPES OF KNOWLEDGE